1

 speculative.
 With names suggestive of instability (think bursting bubbles)

-and chaotic randomness they are far removed from stable cellular
+and chaotic randomness, they are far removed from stable cellular

 organization and it comes as no surprise that they make no meaningful

 on the concept of inflationary space.
-The list includes extended inflation, natural inflation,
+The list includes extended inflation,

 hybrid inflation and many others.
 The description Andreï Linde applies to